Boosting walking, wheeling and cycling

 Why are we consulting?

 Transport North East, on behalf of the North East Joint Transport Committee, want to ensure that people who live or work in the region have the opportunity to influence our proposals.
-We would like to hear your views on the development of this new strategy.
+A public consultation was held between 4 January 2023 until 5 March.

 The public consultation is your opportunity to be part of its development and have your say on its impact and content.
 In addition, we want to hear any suggestions you might have which will help to shape the final document.